Seattle's Child

 First up, the mothership!

 Seattle Central Library is the largest library in Washington.
 Located in the heart of downtown Seattle, the towering 11-story glass and steel building is awe-inspiring.
-In fact, its architecture, including the unique checkering of its 10,000 (yes, 10,000!) windows, is a reason in itself to visit the library.
-Explore the whole building: Young kids will be fascinated by the conveyor-belt book return, the all-red floor (painted in 13 shades of red and pink) and the giant octopus mural lurking by bookcases and other wonderful art.
+Its architecture, including the unique checkering of its 10,000 (yes, 10,000!) windows, is a reason to visit the library.
+Explore the whole building: Young kids will be fascinated by the conveyor-belt book return, the all-red floor (painted in 13 shades of red and pink), and the giant octopus mural lurking by bookcases and other wonderful art.Ā

 Best neighborhood library